sajal2692/sajal2692.github.io/src/content/blog/corrective-rag-langgraph.md

   - langchain
   - rag
   - nlp
-description: "This post details the process building a corrective RAG workflow using langgraph to handle scenarios where the documents retrieved from a vector database in a traditional RAG workflow are not relevant to answer a question."
+description: "A deep dive into the process building a corrective RAG workflow using langgraph to handle scenarios where the documents retrieved from a vector database in a traditional RAG workflow are not relevant to answer a question."
 canonicalURL: "" # Add if the article is published elsewhere
 ---